 Especially since this time I was venturing a little further from the Canadian border.
 After all, that’s what the Great 8 Challenge is all about: discovering little-known places in St. Lawrence County, the largest in New York State!

 The Indian Creek Nature Center is located within the Upper and Lower Lakes Wildlife Management Area.
-The center borders flooded land between the Oswegatchie and Grasse rivers, designed to improve habitat for waterfowl.
+The nature center borders flooded lands between the Oswegatchie and Grasse rivers, designed to improve habitat for waterfowl.
 There are several kilometres of trails that seek to give a good overview of these wetlands.

 Observation Tower Trail

 I decided to start with the Observation Tower Trail, because who doesn’t love observation towers?
-I figured the observation tower would give me a good first overview of the surroundings, so I headed in that direction.
+I figured the observation tower would give me a first good view of the surroundings, so I headed in that direction.

 The Observation Tower Trail loops about 1.3 kilometres (0.8 miles) on a fairly wide, and grassy track.
 The observation tower is located halfway through the loop.
 From a height of 6 metres (20 feet), it offers a nice view over Lower Lake and its wetlands.
-It is apparently a great place to watch birds during spring and fall migrations, but under the summer rain, the lake was pretty quiet.
+It is apparently a great place to watch birds during spring and fall migrations, but under the summer rain, the lake was pretty quiet and a bit gloomy.

 The Observation Tower trail then took me back to the parking lot.